zentialEdwardSu/hugo-theme-piatto/README.md

 This will automatically detect the change and processing subsetting.

 You should only run the script while releasing the site.Because this will replace the font at static.

+## Citations

+Without the reference and help of these websites, piatto would not be complete.

+- The idea of ​​writing piatto came from this theme: https://github.com/paulmartins/hugo-digital-garden-theme.git
+- bilibili shortcodes and style of light/dark switch comes from: https://github.com/tomowang/hugo-theme-tailwind.git
+- hint shorcode comes from: https://github.com/alex-shpak/hugo-book.git
+- searching relies on the guidance of this blog to achieve: https://gist.github.com/cmod/5410eae147e4318164258742dd053993